karenpayneoregon/csharp-basics-2025/NorthWind2024LocalLibrary/DataScripts/readme.md

 ## Optional

 :bulb: After the above steps have been completed, in SSMS, under task, you can create a backup of the database for to revert back to the initial state if needed.

+## Different scripts

+`populateLocalNorthWind2024.sql` was the original but has a minor issue with Picture column data type.
+So use `populateExpressNorthWind2024.sql` instead.